AaronV77/rm_backup/README.md

 ## Prerequisites

 The only prerequisites is that you need to use the Bash shell on your system in order to be able to use the script and alias.
 I have not supported the other shells yet and have only gotten this package to work with Bash.
+This application works on both Linux and Mac machines seemlessly.

 ## Installing